node-lightning/node-lightning/docs/OpenChannel.md

 1. Send `error` message to peer
 1. Transition to `abandoned` channel state

+## 41. Block connected [funder & approaching expiry depth]

+The fundee (accepting node) will forget the node after 2016 blocks.
+After 2016 blocks, if the funding transaction is confirmed, the funding node will be forced to issue a unilateral close to recover their funds.
+As a result of this complication, the funding node needs to ensure the function transaction is confirmed within the 2016 blocks period.

+**Condition**:
+1. Funding node
+2. Near expiry depth (2016 blocks)

+**Effect**:

+1. Perform fee bump via CPFP by calling the `feeBumpTx` subroutine.

 ## 41. Block connected [acceptor & expiry depth reached]